Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 To circumvent this limitation, the LED Strip Bricklet is able to use the RAM of the remaining unconnected Bricklets.
 This allows to control up to 320 RGB LEDs with one Master Brick and one LED Strip Bricklet.
+As described above these used ports can't be used by other Bricklets.

 The maximum number of controllable LEDs is as follows: